-Now in its third year, MOR’s Hops & History program supports the Museum’s Living History Farm.
-Every month during the summer season, Hops & History brings a lively audience of adults to the Farm by pairing the Gallatin Valley’s brewing past – presented by MOR Curator of History, Michael Fox – with beer tastings from local breweries.
-New for 2016, MOR will welcome co-speakers for each presentation, exploring unique historical topics to complement equally unique local brews.
+Now in its fifth year, MOR’s Hops & History program supports the museum’s Living History Farm.
+Every month during the summer season, Hops & History brings a lively audience of adults to the farm by pairing the Gallatin Valley’s brewing past with beer tastings from local breweries.

 Bar Service Provided by:

 Tuesday, May 22 | 6 – 8 p.m. | Age 21+ only

 $40/person includes small-plate pairings and beer tasting

 Join MOR and Montana Ale Works as we kick off the 2018 Hops & History trivia-themed program series.
 With delicious small-plate pairings prepared by Chef Aaron Brittingham and tasty brews from Bridger Brewing, this evening will feature a casual trivia game with MOR Curator of History, Michael Fox.
 Learn something new about brewing while you compete with friends and our beer-loving community for exciting prizes, all in support of MOR’s Living History Farm!
 With food and service donated by Montana Ale Works and all beer donated by Bridger Brewing, proceeds benefit the Living History Farm at Museum of the Rockies.